-California rolls are a great introduction to the wonderful world of sushi, especially for people who are a bit squeamish about eating raw fish.
+What is sushi without raw fish called?
+California Rolls!
+Made with rice, avocado, cucumber, nori, and surimi, these rolls are a great introduction to the wonderful world of sushi – especially for people who are a bit squeamish about eating raw fish.
+They are also fun for kids to make for lunch!

-The kids are making their own lunches this year.
-If they had their choice, they’d eat sushi every day.
-This summer Sophie decided she wanted to learn how to make California Rolls .
-I had some left-over brown rice, an avocado and a cucumber, so we popped out to grocery store to grab a package of nori and some surimi.
+I had some left-over brown rice, an avocado and a cucumber.
+We popped out to the grocery store to grab a package of nori and some surimi.

-Will their lunches be “perfect”?
+Will their lunches be “perfect?”
 No. Do they have to be?
 No, as long as they’ll eat them!
-I make a batch of brown rice on Sunday, buy some surimi, nori, avocado and cucumber and let them go.
+They love having “fancy” sushi without raw fish for their school lunches.

 - 3 cups cooked brown or white rice